How to Make a Meditation App Like Headspace or Calm?

 💰 How Much Does it Cost to Build a Meditation App?

-As usual, our team prepared a rough estimation of the main features.
+As usual, our app development team prepared a rough estimation of the main features.
 Don’t forget that the estimation for your project might be different depending on your individual list of features and other factors.

 Yet, the cost estimation of the Headspace app by the Stormotion team will help to form a general idea of the possible cost to build a meditation app:

-Features estimated in hours
+Features & Development stage estimated in hours

 Using React Native

-Minimum hours
+Minimum Hours

-Maximum hours
+Maximum Hours

 Authentification 🔐